xunker/multi_zip/README.md

 #### `#close` method is currently a non-op

-You'll notice that there is a `#close` method, but you may not no that is doesn't yet do anything since the underlying archive is not kept open between method calls.
+You'll notice that there is a `#close` method, but you may not know that it doesn't yet do anything since the underlying archive is not kept open between method calls.